Your story in a very few lines, starting from the childhood

 And another group at Playa del Carmen in Mexico, OM garage, where Yoga and meditation lessons are exchanged.
 With the Borsa Verde, professionals exhibit their “green streak”.
 Otherwise unexpected lawyers, architects, marine biologists, clerks, engineers and consultants show off their vegetable patches, gardens, chicken coops and barter home-grown products.
 Mothers wean their babies by exchanging naturally cultivated foods rather than stocking up at the supermarket.
 Oranges, cabbage, peas, chicory, lettuce, zucchini flowers, and fresh-picked seasonal fruits are swapped for yogurt fragrant homemade breads and gluten-free products for coeliac disease.
 Members often organize low or no cost birthday parties and even weddings receptions where the Borsa Verde provides bridal gown, favours and buffet.

 Through the Exchange, Ischia is rediscovering its long abandoned agricultural roots as seen in the increased popularity of “ Sunday farming”.
 Not only, olive grove owners have opened up centuries old estates, inviting the public to join them in the harvest in order to reserve their share of the genuine “deception–free” olive oil produced.
+As a landowner if you are finding it difficult to manage and plan your estate and properties, it is advised to contact lawyers for estate planning to help you out.
 Other landowners have finally unlocked old gates, hosting get together and exchange by displaying in an once hidden panoramic Eden abounding in luxuriant plants, trees, fruits and vegetables.
 Public access to these fields is an occasion for locals and visitors to liberally exchange goods, seeds and advice.

 The Borsa Verde has already crossed borders thanks to Ischia Review, a tourism promotion site targeting Anglo-Saxon and Northern European markets.
 It proposes the Borsa Verde as an “outside the box” holiday experience inviting visitors heading for Ischia to bring specialties from their own native areas and once in Ischia exchanging them with Ischians for island products thereby getting to know locals on a more authentic level.